Wikimedia-Suomi/PendingChangesBot-temp/README.md

 # PendingChangesBot

-PendingChangesBot is an application which tracks pending changes in Wikimedia Projects.
+PendingChangesBot is a Django application that inspects pending changes on Wikimedia projects using the Flagged Revisions API.
+It fetches the 50 oldest pending pages for a selected wiki, caches their pending revisions together with editor metadata, and exposes a Vue.js interface for reviewing the results.

 ## Installation